A toolbox for black hole scattering: Graviton perturbations in partial waves

 on the two-sphere that is characteristic for the odd modes.
 As can be readily checked, $h_{\Omega}$ falls away for the $\ell=0,1$ modes and in what follows, we will remove it by gauge choice (for the $\ell>1$ modes), leaving us with only $h^-_{aA}=h_a \eta_A$ to consider.
 Therefore, the quadratic action for the odd harmonics $h_a^-$ can be written as

 with $\mu = R^{-1}$ and $\lambda = \ell^{2} + \ell + 1$.
 Several manipulations had to be performed to arrive at this action, all detailed in Appendix \ref{app:oddaction}.
 We first plug in the odd graviton $h^{-}_{aA} = h_{a} \eta_{A}$ into the quadratic action \eqref{eqn:quadraticaction}, then write the covariant derivatives out before integrating over the sphere to reduce the theory to two dimensions.
-Then, we make a field redefinition $h_{a} \rightarrow \sqrt{A\left(x,y\right)} \, \mathfrak{h}_{a}$ to exploit the conformal flatness of the two dimensional metric $g_{ab} = A\left(x,y\right) \eta_{ab}$ which allows us to trade all covariant derivatives for partial derivatives and potentials.
+Then, we make a field redefinition

+to exploit the conformal flatness of the two dimensional metric $g_{ab} = A\left(x,y\right) \eta_{ab}$ which allows us to trade all covariant derivatives for partial derivatives and potentials.
 Furthermore, since the quadratic operator is still not easily invertible notwithstanding these manipulations, we make a near-horizon approximation where $r\sim R$ implying $x,y \ll R$ and $A\left(x,y\right) \sim 1$.
-This yields the above action.
+This yields \eqref{eqn:oddactionnearhorizon} which is the above action.
 As we will show in Section \ref{sec:dipole}, this action is reliable only for the multipole modes $\ell\geq 2$.
 For the dipole $\ell=1$, there is additional gauge redundancy that needs care.

 Finally, it is worth noting that the action is proportional to $\lambda-1$ and therefore vanishing for the $\ell=0$ or $\lambda = 1$ mode, since there is no odd harmonic in the monopole mode.
 Moreover, the action grows rapidly for larger multipole moments rendering them to be subleading.